-Lockdown rules began to be eased on May 10.
-People who are not considered vulnerable were told they could meet up with one person from another household so long as they remained two meters apart.
-On May 31 it was announced that vulnerable people who had been shielding could leave the house.
-Then, on June 1 the government said people could meet up with up to six other people in an outdoor space so long as they remained socially distant.
-This expanded further on June 13, as the government announced that people living alone or single parents with children under 18 could create a "social bubble" with one other household.
-Those who are considered "extremely clinically vulnerable," however, are not able to form social bubbles or meet up with more than one another person from outside their household.
-This should be done outdoors and ideally with the same person each time.
+People in England are now able to meet up to six other people in an outdoor space so long as they remain socially distant.
+People living alone or single parents with children under 18 can create a "social bubble" with one other household.
+Those who are considered "extremely clinically vulnerable," however, are not able to form social bubbles or meet up with more than one other person from outside their household.
+This should instead be done outdoors and ideally with the same person each time.
 While outdoors they must maintain a two-metre distance at all times.

-The two meter social distancing rule has been revised and Johnson has introduced a “one meter plus” guideline.
-This means that when you’re out in public spaces with people from other households and it isn’t possible to stay two meters apart, the guidance says standing one meter apart is allowed provided you’re taking other precautions to protect yourself.
-This includes wearing a mask.
+The two metre social distancing rule had previously been revised and Johnson introduced a “one meter plus” guideline.
+This means that when you’re out in public spaces with people from other households and it isn’t possible to stay two meters apart, the guidance says standing one meter apart is allowed provided you’re taking other precautions to protect yourself, which includes wearing a mask.

 On July 7, the World Health Organization said that there was evidence emerging that suggests COVID-19 could be spread through the air.
 An open letter signed by over 200 scientists criticised the organisation for underestimating the fact that the pandemic could be airborne.
 If this is the case then it could mean guidelines for indoor spaces will change.